mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 }
 ```
 Bonus/Other Questions:
-Question: Create a template for the state parks that includes:
+Question: Create a template for the state parks that are in totality includes:
 name, street address, city, state, state abbreviation, zipcode, coverage %, eclipse date, totality minutes, totality seconds, start time, maximum totality time, and end of the totality time.
 ```json
 PUT _template/totality_2024-tmpl